Win Hearts with Your Mission Statement

 How to develop a mission

 How should you go about building a mission statement?
 First ask yourself, why do I get up in the morning?
 How is your work changing the world?
 Next, think of a group of your key stakeholders - employees, customers, board members, or funding sources - and put yourself in their shoes.
 Why do they associate with you?

 Next, put words to paper and stick to the principle that “a mission should fit on a t-shirt.”
 I’ve seen mission statements that blather on for miles; you don’t want this.
 Keep it short and sweet.
 Otherwise how will people remember it?

 Now, test it out!
 Ask your stakeholders and partners what they think of it.
 Revise, repeat.
 When you get it right, you’ll know it.

 How is a mission different from a vision?

 A mission is sometimes confused for a “vision.”
-These are not the same things.
+These are not the same thing.
 Think of the organizational vision as the world that you want to create.
 If your organization is a tool whose mission is its purpose, then the “vision” is the work of art you’re crafting.
 It’s the long term goal.

 Examples of good mission statements

 Here are some examples of mission statements that I particularly enjoy:

 IKEA: “To create a better everyday life for the many people.”